BIBA

 Customer Service Lines Open Mon-Fri 9am-6pm

-What is a GAP Insurance Claim Limit and how could It affect any claim you make?
+What is a GAP Insurance Claim Limit and how could it affect any claim you make?

 The claim limit is the maximum that your GAP Insurance policy will ever pay.